alexilyenko/Functional-Scala/README.md

 --------------------------------
  - **Anagrams** - Function-based data structure which solves combinatorial problem of finding all the anagrams of a given sentence recursively using the Scala Collections API and for-comprehensions.

-Week 7 - Lazy Evaluation
+Week 7 - Streams & Lazy Evaluation
 --------------------------------
  - **Bloxorz** - Scala class represented famous flash game [Bloxorz](http://www.coolmath-games.com/0-bloxorz).
 Its objective is simple: you must navigate your rectangular block to the hole at the end of the board, by rolling it, in the fewest number of moves possible.
  - **Solver** - Data structure that returns the exact sequence of moves in order to reach the goal position by block and gets the shortest possible way from that sequence